Novu Wellness Mental Health

 • SLC6A4: This gene helps move serotonin around, your brain’s “feel good” chemical.
 If this gene isn’t working well, your brain might turn up the fear volume.

-• COMT: Think of this one like emotional brakes.
+• COMT: Think of this one as emotional brake.
 When it’s not doing its job, emotions can go from 0 to 100 real fast.

 • BDNF: This one helps your brain grow and stay flexible.
 Low BDNF levels can make anxiety harder to manage.